-Plot – A ferocious dinosaur awakened by an Arctic atomic test terrorizes the North Atlantic and, ultimately, New York City.
+Plot – A ferocious dinosaur awakened by an Arctic atomic test terrorises the North Atlantic and, ultimately, New York City – The Beast From 20000 Fathoms.

 Director – Eugène Lourié